cx-language/cx/README.md

 - `make` builds the project.
 - `make check` runs the test suite and reports errors in case of failure.

+## Usage

+The basic usage of the Delta compiler is as follows:

+- `delta <files>` compiles and links the given Delta source files into an executable.
+- `delta -c <files>` compiles the given Delta source files into an object (.o) file.

+Run `delta -help` for more options.

 ## Contributing

 Delta is an open-source language.
 Contributions are welcome and encouraged!